morganfredrick/SQL/README.md

 # SQL Portfolio
 ## Welcome!
-### This repository holds some examples of SQL code and projects.
+### This repository holds some examples of SQL code and projects I've written.
 Feel free to look around!